-Performance management can make managers and employees uncomfortable.
-Moving from a traditional, stressful review process to a collaborative approach provides the opportunity for managers and employees to:
+Performance management can make leaders and employees uncomfortable.
+Moving from a traditional, stressful review process to a collaborative approach provides the opportunity for both parties to:

-A collaborative performance review process requires informal meetings throughout the year to assess employee progress and adjust accordingly to keep projects on track.
+A collaborative performance review process requires informal coversations/meetings throughout the year to assess employee progress and adjust accordingly to keep projects on track.
 Mid-year discussions can be time-based, milestone-based or incident-based.

-When the official performance review comes around there should be no surprises and therefore less trepidation.
+When done this way, when the official performance review time comes around there should be no surprises and therefore less trepidation.
 The performance review becomes the documented summary of last year’s performance and this year’s activities, milestones and goals—and how they will be accomplished.